-Mission or Prairie Style Tips in Buyer's Guides
+Mission or Prairie Style Tips

 You can preserve your home’s Mission Style heritage or transform your light fixtures to Arts-and-Crafts or Prairie style easily if you follow a few proven guidelines.

 Mission Style Lighting emanates elegant simplicity that tells the world "I am confident in my own skin and I don't have to be over-the-top to radiate cool."
 Mission style is defined by rectangular shapes, using thick components, solid materials and understated design elements.
 The design of mission style emphasizes simple vertical and horizontal lines and flat panels that highlight the grain of wood.
 Similar to Arts and Crafts or Prairie styles, it captures honesty and beauty in handmade creations for the home.